szabgab/workshops/jenkins-pipeline-with-groovy-code.md

 # Jenkins pipeline with Groovy code

-Jenkins is the most popular Open source autmation system.
-It has a traditional mode in which you write stand alons script in various languages and it has a relatively new pipeline mode.
+Jenkins is the most popular Open source automation system.
+It has a traditional mode in which you write stand alone script in various languages and it has a relatively new pipeline mode.

 The pipelines allow you to do a lot of thing by themselves and you can extend them with Groovy script and can also